-Bearded Dragons are solitary by nature and can even be aggressively territorial when housed with their own kind, they do not get lonely, or have any need for a bearded dragon companion of the opposite gender or in some cases, even the opposite gender will stress them out.
+Bearded Dragons are solitary by nature.
+They can even be aggressively territorial when housed with their own kind.
+They don't get lonely, or have any need for a bearded dragon companion of the same gender.
+In some cases, even the opposite gender will stress them out.
 Not being able to settle in their own tank will lead to constant stress, negatively affecting their overall well-being.

 Surprisingly, when it comes to humans, beardies don't seem to mind us.
 That's why they're such popular reptile pets!

 Due to their popularity, there are many bearded dragons needing homes.
 That's why uneducated sources often promote them to be purchased or adopted as pairs.
 This really should not be the case - unless you have separate tanks.